patientsknowbest/pkb-fhir/README.md

 Access the frontend application at http://fakepkb.local/ Username 'martin' password 'P@55word' is set up for testing.

+Currently this shows 3 FHIR responses, the /metadata (which is a public endpoint), and two queries for Immunization resources, one for a Patient linked to the testing user (martin) and another query for Immunizations belonging to a different user.
+The first should contain some results, the second should not.

 Access the keycloak admin UI at http://fakepkb.local/auth Username 'admin' password 'admin' is set up for testing.